 Provide a helping hand through the customer journey

-If we lived in a perfect world, I’d be better at karaoke and every encounter you had with a customer would be perfect.
-You’d know everything about them, from where they live to what nice creative ads that your designer worked up is getting them to click and what compelling copy is getting them to convert.
+If we lived in a perfect world, I’d be better at karaoke and every encounter you had with a customer would be flawless.
+You’d know everything about them, from where they live to what nice creative ad your designer worked up is getting them to click and what compelling product description is getting them to convert.
 You’d know what makes them a customer.
-And, in all fairness, we’re getting closer to this ideal with agile platforms, pixels, cookies, SEO optimisation, product pages, and AI-backed processing and automated marketing that means commerce has become conversational.
+And, in all fairness, we’re getting closer to this ideal with agile platforms, pixels, cookies, SEO optimisation, product pages, and AI-backed processing and automated marketing that means digital commerce has become conversational.
 We kind of almost know who we’re talking to some of the time.
 ‘Knowing your customer’ is Avoid Basket Abandonment 101.
-You’ve done your homework, you’ve researched your customers’ motivations, needs, pain points, and you’ve used this intel to put together your campaign, so all of that 101 stuff is not what we’re here to talk about.
+You’ve done your homework, you’ve researched your customers’ motivations, needs, pain points, and you’ve used this intel to put together your campaigns so all of that 101 stuff is not what we’re here to talk about.
 No, we’re here for one reason only: Effective ecommerce personalisation and how to drive a higher marketing ROI with it.

 Let’s think about your website visitors (just for the fun of it).
 When they come to your site, you might be able to know a few things like where they came from, what page they landed on, and whether or not they’re a paid-up customer already.
 You can make some educated guesses from this information, but there are still a lot of balls in the air.

 By their third visit you know a lot more about what they’re looking at, what they’re interested in, and what’s keeping them from converting.
-You can confidently make decisions about them and about how to tweak your site to increase ecommerce conversion.
-But here’s some truth that we know: You don’t want to wait for the third visit or even that customer’s fifteenth touchpoint, let alone the other 10,000 customers you’re tracking.
-You need to get people through the buyer’s journey now.
+You can confidently make decisions about them and about how to tweak your site to increase ecommerce conversion and squeeze the most out of your digital marketing dollars.
+But here’s the: You don’t want to wait for the third visit or even that customer’s fifteenth touchpoint, let alone the other 10,000 customers you’re tracking.
+You need people to convert.
+You need them to hurry through their buying journey.

 Here’s the thing: The buyer persona you’ve lovingly created isn’t actually a real person.
 Real people are quirky.
 They’re unpredictable.
 Your target audience might not have read your product description all the way through, or they might not want to sit through your demo video.